dbohdan/memsparkline/README.md

 ### Manual installation

 1. Install the dependencies from package repositories for your OS.
    You will find instructions for some operating systems below.
 2. Download `src/memsparkline/main.py` and copy it to a directory in `PATH` as `memsparkline`.
-For example,
+   For example:

 ```sh
 git clone https://gitlab.com/dbohdan/memsparkline